 Hurst is a medium-sized city located in the state of Texas.
-With a population of 39,016 people and eight constituent neighborhoods, Hurst is the 80th largest community in Texas.
+With a population of 40,055 people and nine constituent neighborhoods, Hurst is the 89th largest community in Texas.

 Also of interest is that Hurst has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Hurst in 2010 was $28,413, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $113,652 for a family of four.
+The per capita income in Hurst in 2018 was $32,312, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $129,248 for a family of four.
 However, Hurst contains both very wealthy and poor people as well.

-Hurst is a somewhat ethnically-diverse city.
+Hurst is an extremely ethnically-diverse city.
 The people who call Hurst home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hurst residents report their race to be White, followed by Black or African-American.
 Hurst also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.54% of the city’s residents.
-Important ancestries of people in Hurst include Irish, English, Italian, and Scottish.
+People of Hispanic or Latino origin account for 26.78% of the city’s residents.
+Important ancestries of people in Hurst include German, English, Irish, European, and Italian.

 The most common language spoken in Hurst is English.
 Other important languages spoken here include Spanish and Arabic.